OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 compute intensive parts of the application to the accelerator, sometimes the process of copying data from the host to the accelerator and back will be more costly than the computation itself.
-This is because it's difficult for a compler to determine when (or if) the data will be needed in the future, so it must be cautious and ensure that the data will be copied in case it's needed.
+This is because it's difficult for a compiler to determine when (or if) the data will be needed in the future, so itmust be cautious and ensure that the data will be copied in case it's needed.
 To improve upon this, we'll exploit the *data locality* of the application.
 Data locality means that data used in device or host memory should remain local to that memory for as long as it's needed.
 This idea is sometimes referred to as optimizing data reuse or optimizing away unnecessary data copies between the host and device memories.
 However you think of it, providing the compiler with